 Japanese Canadian Youth Cohort

-The Powell Street Festival Society is excited to introduce the Japanese Canadian Youth Cohort!
+Powell Street Festival Society is excited to accept applications for the 2023 Japanese Canadian Youth Cohort!

 Congratulations to our 2022 Cohort!